chidinzerem/Pickling-ML-Models/README.md

   -- voia
     -- conda install -c conda-forge voila

-To see how to fit the model look at fit-model.ipynb
+To see how to fit the model look at fit-model.ipynb.
 To see how to test the model look at newdata.py